neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 Pushing buttons on the vest lets you control your core temperature across a ≈50ºF range without carrying bulky layers, and the 4 pockets are really useful.
 Highly recommended.

+#### Pogies <a id="pogies"></a>
+I started with [these neoprene ODIER's][ODIER neoprene] and found them to be a revelation.
+Later I upgraded to [these fleece ODIER's][ODIER fleece] and they are incredibly warm and nice.
+My hands always limit how cold I can be outside, and these completely solved that problem (I rode comfortably down to about 20℉; and other things start to limit me at that point).

 #### Heated Socks <a id="heated-socks"></a>
 I've bought heated socks from [Binnice](https://www.amazon.com/gp/product/B08DKR47QP/) ($36) and [Jomst](https://www.amazon.com/gp/product/B08GK7PVFJ/) ($38).
 In both cases, I have barely been able to feel the heat they generate, even on the "high" settings.
 It's possible they're still helping, but a bit strange since the [gloves](#heated-gloves)/[vests](#heated-vests) I've tried are unmistakably warm.